-- Methotrexate tablets can cause embryo-fetal toxicity, including fetal death.
-For non-neoplastic diseases, methotrexate tablets are contraindicated in pregnancy.
-For neoplastic diseases, advise patients of reproductive potential of the potential risk to a fetus and to use effective contraception (4, 5.1, 8.1, 8.3). - Methotrexate tablets are contraindicated in patients with a history of severe hypersensitivity reactions to methotrexate, including anaphylaxis (4, 5.2). - Serious adverse reactions, including death, have been reported with methotrexate.
+- Methotrexate can cause embryo-fetal toxicity, including fetal death.
+For nonneoplastic diseases, methotrexate is contraindicated in pregnancy.
+For neoplastic diseases, advise patients of reproductive potential of the potential risk to a fetus and to use effective contraception (4, 5.1, 8.1, 8.3). - Methotrexate is contraindicated in patients with a history of severe hypersensitivity reactions to methotrexate, including anaphylaxis (4, 5.2). - Serious adverse reactions, including death, have been reported with methotrexate.
 Closely monitor for adverse reactions of the bone marrow, gastrointestinal tract, liver, lungs, skin, and kidneys.
-Withhold or discontinue methotrexate tablets as appropriate (5.3, 5.4, 5.5, 5.6, 5.7, 5.8).
+Withhold or discontinue methotrexate as appropriate (5.3, 5.4, 5.5, 5.6, 5.7, 5.8).